 Artists: Ian Abdulla, Jack Anselmi and Cynthia Hardie, Illortaminni Mick Aruni, Glenn Barkley, Rex Battarbee, Clarice Beckett, Don Briggs, Vera Cooper, Grace Cossington Smith, Cordula Ebatarinja, Walter Ebatarinja, Ian Fairweather, Leonard French, Mirdidingkingathi Juwarnda Sally Gabori, Philip Hunter, Gerhard Inkamala, Kathy Inkamala, Vanessa Inkamala, Thancoupie Gloria Fletcher James, Kitty Kantilla, Yvonne Koolmatrie, Benjamin Landara Ebatarinja, Richard Lewer and Felicity Law, Sydney Long, John Longstaff, Nicholas Mangan, Hayley Millar-Baker, Allan Mitelman, Richard Moketarinja, Albert Namatjira, Enos Namatjira, Ewald Namatjira, Gabriel Namatjira, Keith Namatjira, Lenie Namatjira, Maurice Namatjira, Oscar Namatjira, Reggie Namatjira, Susan Norrie, Lin Onus, Gloria Pannka, Edwin Pareroultja, Hubert Pareroultja, Ivy Pareroultja, Otto Pareroultja, Margaret Preston, Brenton Raberaba, Henoch Raberaba, Herbert Raberaba, Athanasius Renkaraka, Teeampi Paddy Henry Ripijingimpi, John Rowell, Mervyn Rubuntja, Yhonnie Scarce, Yasmin Smith, Arthur Streeton, Tony Tuckson, Eugene von Guérard, Mickey Geranium Warlapinni, Judy Watson, Elton Wirri and Kapiti Sugarbag Wonaeamirri.

-Curators: Rebecca Coates, Artistic Director and CEO and Shelley McSpedden, Senior Curator
+Curators: Rebecca Coates, former Artistic Director and CEO and Shelley McSpedden, former Senior Curator

 Location: Lin Onus Gallery